MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/about-forecasting-functionality.md

  The forecast period is valid from its starting date until the date the next forecast starts.
 The time interval window gives you multiple choices to insert the demand at a specific date in a period.
 It is therefore recommended not to change the forecast period scope unless you want to move all forecast entries to the starting date of this period.

 ### Forecast by Locations
  It can be stated in the manufacturing setup if [forecasts on locations are to be limited to each location](../Topic/\($%20T_99000765_37%20Use%20Forecast%20on%20Locations%20$\).md).
-Note, though, that if location\-based forecasts are viewed in isolation, the overall forecast may not be representative.
+Note, though, that if location-based forecasts are viewed in isolation, the overall forecast may not be representative.

 ## See Also
  [How to: Run MPS and MRP](../OperationsPlanning/how-to-run-mps-and-mrp.md)